default-LA/DrumSlog/README.md

 ## Known Issues / Bugs

-As it currently stands, the project runs perfectly in Firefox, but has some issues running smoothly in Google Chrome.
-I have stripped down the code to it's core (just a loop with sounds), and it still has trouble keeping a constant tempo, which makes me think it may be an issue with Chromes ability to run JS with audio.
+As it currently stands, the project runs perfectly in most browsers, except for Google Chrome running on Linux.
+I have stripped down the code to it's core (just a loop with sounds), and it still has trouble keeping a constant tempo, which makes me think it may be an issue with Chromes ability to run JS with audio when running in a Linux environent.
 I welcome any optimisation suggestions!

+There is also a MUTE bug.
+Sometimes the functionality is reversed (sound can be heard when MUTE is active, and vice-versa).
+Something isn't checking the rows MUTE state.

 ## Future Improvements